Modern Views of Machine Learning for Precision Psychiatry: What and How ML Can Help Psychiatry?

 \subsection{Case Studies}

-In this subsection, we provide several ML examples to illustrate the strengths in prediction/classification diagnosis analytics for different mental disorders.
-These representative case studies cover different data modalities (rs-EEG, task fMRI, and ECoG) using different ML strategies.
+To help reader get a concrete idea of the reviewed ML techniques in psychiatric applications, here we present several case studies to illustrate the strengths in prediction/classification diagnosis analytics.
+These representative case studies employ different ML strategies and cover different data modalities, including rs-EEG, task fMRI, and ECoG.

-{\it Case Study 1: Sparse latent space learning for treatment-predictive EEG signature quantification in depression.} Antidepressants have shown only modest superiority over placebo medications, which is in part because the clinical diagnosis of MDD encompasses biologically heterogeneous conditions that relate differentially to treatment outcomes.
-There is a robust neurobiological signature for an antidepressant-responsive phenotype that could identify which patients will derive a large benefit from medication.
-To address the challenge, a sparse EEG latent space regression (``SELSER") model, Wu et al. successfully identified the antidepressant responsive EEG brain signature in major depression (Fig.~\ref{Fig-CaseStudy12}A) \cite{wu2020electroencephalographic}.
-By jointly learning the spatial mapping and regression weights, this new machine learning tool was able to amplify the signal-to-noise ratio (SNR) and quantify treatment-predictive signatures in a low-dimensional latent space.
-The identified brain signature yielded significant prediction for the antidepressant outcome ($n=228$), which holds promise in benefiting treatment stratification toward the improved clinical outcome.
-An interpretable cortical pattern was further observed through a source mapping from the scalp spatial pattern, mainly contributed by the right parietal-occipital regions and the lateral prefrontal regions (Fig.~\ref{Fig-CaseStudy12}B).
-The validation analysis with an independent cohort showed that treatment outcomes predicted by the brain signature are significantly higher in the partial responder group versus the treatment-resistant group demonstrating its replicability.
+{\it Case Study 1: Sparse latent space learning for EEG-based treatment prediction in depression.} Antidepressants have shown only modest superiority over placebo, which is partly because the clinical diagnosis of MDD encompasses biologically heterogeneous conditions that relate differentially to treatment outcomes.
+A robust neurobiological signature for an antidepressant-responsive phenotype is still lacking to determine which patients will benefit from medications.
+To address the challenge, Wu et al. \citep{wu2020electroencephalographic} developed a sparse EEG latent space regression (SELSER) model to predict the treatment outcome.
+Specifically, SELSER optimizes the spatial filters and regression weights in conjunction under a convex optimization framework, and identifies an antidepressant-responsive EEG signature for MDD (Figure~\ref{Fig-CaseStudy12}A).
+The identified signature accurately predicts antidepressant outcomes ($n=228$).
+A neurophysiologically interpretable cortical pattern was further observed through a source mapping from the scalp spatial pattern, mainly contributed by the right parietal-occipital regions and the lateral prefrontal regions (Figure~\ref{Fig-CaseStudy12}B).
+The validation on an independent cohort showed that the treatment outcomes predicted by the brain signature are significantly higher in a partial responder group versus a treatment-resistant group, demonstrating its further clinical utility in the broader construct of treatment resistance in depression.